kubernetes-retired/kubefed/docs/userguide.md

 cluster2   True    1m

 ```
-### Unjoin Clusters
+### Unjoining clusters

-If required, federation allows you to unjoin clusters using `kubefedctl` tool.
+You can unjoin clusters using `kubefed2` tool as follows.

 ```bash
 kubefedctl unjoin cluster2 --cluster-context cluster2 --host-cluster-context cluster1 --v=2
 ```
-You can repeat these steps to unjoin any additional clusters.
+Repeat this step to unjoin any additional clusters.

+## Federated API types

-## Enabling federation of an API type
+### Enabling federation of an API type

-It is possible to enable federation of any Kubernetes API type (including CRDs) using the
+You can enable federation of any Kubernetes API type (including CRDs) by using the
-`kubefedctl` command:
+`kubefed2` command as follows.

+**NOTE:** Federation of a CRD requires that the CRD be installed on all member clusters.
+If
+the CRD is not installed on a member cluster, propagation to that cluster will fail.

 ```bash
 kubefedctl enable <target kubernetes API type>
 ```

-The `<target kubernetes API type>` above can be the Kind (e.g. `Deployment`), plural name
+The `<target kubernetes API type>` can be any of the following
+-  the Kind (e.g. `Deployment`)
+- plural name (e.g. `deployments`)
-(e.g. `deployments`), group-qualified plural name (e.g `deployment.apps`), or short name
+- group-qualified plural name (e.g `deployment.apps`), or
+- short name (e.g. `deploy`)

-(e.g. `deploy`) of the intended target API type.
+for the intended target API type.

-The command will create a CRD for the federated type named `Federated<Kind>`.
-The command will also
+The `kubefed2` command will create
+ - a CRD for the federated type named `Federated<Kind>`
-create a `FederatedTypeConfig` in the federation system namespace with the group-qualified plural name
-of the target type.
+ - a `FederatedTypeConfig` in the federation system namespace with the group-qualified plural name of the target type.

 A `FederatedTypeConfig` associates the federated type CRD with the target
 kubernetes type, enabling propagation of federated resources of the given type to the member clusters.

 The format used to name the `FederatedTypeConfig` is `<target kubernetes API type name>.<group name>`
 except kubernetes `core` group types where the name format used is `<target kubernetes API type name>`.

-It is also possible to output the yaml to `stdout` instead of applying it to the API Server:
+You can also output the yaml to `stdout` instead of applying it to the API Server, using the following command.

 ```bash
 kubefedctl enable <target API type> --output=yaml